-Passphrase authorization factors should be passphrases generated by an administrator using guidance contained in the TOE documentation as well as guidance provided by US Government Agencies.
+Passphrase authorization factors should be passphrases generated by an administrator using guidance contained in the TOE documentation as well as guidance provided by the user's enterprise.
 The TOE must support a passphrase of at least 9 words chosen from a dictionary of words from one to at least eight characters in length.
-Once the passphrase is entered by the user, the TOE conditions it using an approved key derivation function that meets NIST 800-132 to produce the submask to be used as an input for the KEK.
+Once the passphrase is entered by the user, the TOE conditions it using either a hash function, or an approved key derivation function that meets NIST 800-132 to produce the submask to be used as an input for the KEK.